ClockSelect/myevic/README.md

 * Clock
   * Date/Time

         Setup date and time.
         Fire change edited field, + and - set value.

   * Clk Adjust

         Adjust clock: for small adjustments to clock time + and - adjust clock by seconds.
 Fire to save.
 For VTwo owners, this option also adjusts the X32 frequency accordingly if done properly.

   * Clk Speed

-    For owners of VTC mini (useless for VTwo owners) The VTC mini does not have the needed 32kHz crystal soldered on the pcb to regulate the clock speed; so, another internal clock source is used to drive the clock.
+        For owners of VTC mini (useless for VTwo owners) The VTC mini does not have the needed 32kHz crystal soldered on the pcb to regulate the clock speed; so, another time source is used to drive the clock.
 Since its frequency is quite different, a clock speed ratio is needed to regulate the clock.
-    Usage: First setup date & time.
-Wait a few hours to let the clock drift; then use this menu to adjust time to the real time.
-This will compute the box-specific ratio between real time and internal processor clock speed.
+As long as the box is awake (you're using it), the clock is regulated by the external 12.000MHz crystal, which is an accurate time source.
+Problem arises when the box enters sleep mode, since the crystal is switched off and the only clock source is the somewhat unreliable 10kHz internal oscillator of the processor.
+Clock drift mostly occurs when the box is switched off or sleeping.

+        The procedure to adjust the clock speed ratio is as follow:
+        * First, setup time accurately via the date/time menu or the "```evic-usb time```" command line.
+        * Let the box enter sleep mode (leave it alone or switch it off) for several hours.
+I suggest you're doing this before sleeping yourself.
+        * Awake the box and go into the "Clk Speed" menu; do not let the box enter sleep mode again in between, or you'll have to redo the whole thing.
+        * Using + and - buttons, adjust the time shown on top of the screen to catch up the real time.
+The number shown in the center of the screen is the clock speed ratio; reasonable values should be around 32~34000.
+        * Once you have adjusted the time to the real time, click fire to save the new clock speed ratio.
+Your clock should now be as accurate as it can.
+If not, try to repeat the procedure.
 Accuracy of a few seconds per day can be achieved this way.

 * Modes